 You fire up your editor, grab your latest project, create your first

-source file, and suddenly it feels like you don't have a clue what you are doing.
+source file, and suddenly it feels like you don't have a clue what you

 *You hear the sound of glass shattering*